-- 2.2.1.5.
-Rule on Points of Order and have control over all proceedings to ensure the smooth functioning of the body unless specified in the Rules. - 2.2.1.6.
-Limit the number of speakers and the time allotted to each speaker. - 2.2.1.7.
-Limit the number of times each representative may speak on a question. - 2.2.1.8.
-Declare necessary recesses. - 2.2.2.
-The Committee Director may, but is not required to, delegate the above responsibilities to an Assistant Director or other designee as necessary.
+- 3.2.1.5.
+Rule on Points of Order and have control over all proceedings to ensure the smooth functioning of the body unless specified in the Rules. - 3.2.1.6.
+Limit the number of speakers and the time allotted to each speaker. - 3.2.1.7.
+Limit the number of times each representative may speak on a question. - 3.2.1.8.
+Declare necessary recesses. - 3.2.2.
+The Committee Director may, but is not required to, delegate the above responsibilities to an Assistant Director or other designee as necessary. - 3.3.
+Substantive and Procedural Matters - 3.3.1.
+Substantive matters are those that concern the substance of debate, rather than how the subject is debated. - 3.3.1.1.
+Substantive matters include the topic which is currently being debated - 3.3.1.2.
+Substantive votes, allows for abstentions during voting - 3.3.2.
+Procedural matters are those that affect how the debate is conducted and when it is conducted. - 3.3.2.1.
+Procedural matters include questions of personal, temporal, or conference procedure unrelated to what is being debated. - 3.3.2.2.
+Procedural votes allow for no abstentions during voting

-3. At-Committee
+4. At-Committee Procedures